ga-wdi-boston/js-generator-challenge/README.md

 ## Requirements

-Write an infinite generator function, `fizzBuzzGenerator`, that, beginning from 1, yields 'Fizz' if the number is divisible by 3, 'Buzz' if the number is divisible by 5, 'Fizz Buzz' if the number is divisible by 15, and the number itself if none of the previous conditions are met.
+Write a finite generator function, `fizzBuzzGenerator`, that, beginning from 1, yields 'Fizz' if the number is divisible by 3, 'Buzz' if the number is divisible by 5, 'Fizz Buzz' if the number is divisible by 15, and the number itself if none of the previous conditions are met.
+The generator function should take a parameter, `max`, that determines the maximum value that should be yielded.
+Assume that all inputs are valid (natural numbers).

 You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
 After `grunt nag` passes, you should